Upper Great Lakes Fish Boil: A Tasty Tradition

 - 30 gallons of water

 - 18 ¾ cup (12 ¼ pounds) of salt

 - 30 lemons

 - 10 pounds of butter

 - 30 pints of coleslaw

 To do the overboil, add a pint of kerosene to the fire.
-(You can omit the overboil if you skim the froth off before removing the baskets).
+You can omit the overboil if you skim the froth off before removing the baskets.
 Remove and drain both baskets.
-Serve the meal with bread and coleslaw, with the drawn butter, parsley, and lemon wedges.
+Serve the fish and potatoes with bread and coleslaw, drawn butter, parsley and lemon wedges.
 To eat the fish, peel off the skin and lift out the bones.

 - Fish Recipes

 - Eat More and Better Fish

 - Risks & Benefits of Eating Lake Superior Fish (SSN Radio Program)